 The Mantra: Graphics and Gameplay: These two words have always been the core of a game’s appeal, and mobile app gaming is no exception.
 What’s clear is not only are games looking and playing better – in really exciting ways, but consumer expectations of graphics and gaming are also on the rise.

 Mobile Continues to Ascend: The massive role that mobile and apps play in the mobile ecosystem continues to grow.
 As distinctions between platforms begins to blur, mobile has become a core element of game development and marketing, and mobile games play a massive role in the health and vitality of the industry.
 Mobile radically expands the audience of regular gamers, and helps to create a gender and economic balance.

 Mobile Development: According to this solitaire cash review, almost half – 44% – of developers are currently working in mobile, which signals an incredible future for our industry.

-Omni-channel Brands: Brand matter, in all industries but especially in entertainment categories like gaming.
+Omni-channel Brands: Brand matter, in all industries but especially in entertainment categories like gaming at mega reel.
 I was struck at how focused game marketers are on building and extending powerful game equities.
 Further, those brands are increasingly omni-channel in scope.

 VRVRVR: This year, GDC debuted a co-located VRDC summit to share ideas and best practices for VR development.
 VR captures a massive level of excitement – which stands to reason given that improving the immersive properties of games has always been important to improve the odds of success.
 And according to a GDC survey, 16% of developers are currently working on VR, up from 7% the year before.